 Surgery is the best treatment if the cancer has spread to the lymph nodes.
-However if surgery is not possible then in selected cases, depending on the type of cancer, radiotherapy or chemotherapy might be of help.
+However if surgery is not possible for some people, depending on the type of cancer, radiotherapy or chemotherapy might be of help.

 What will happen if I do not have treatment?